KCOM Group: History

+In the 1990s, before the introduction of unmetered, '0800' dial-up internet access and broadband, Karoo was one of the first ISPs in the country to offer untimed Internet calls.
+This took advantage of the fact that KC only charge a flat rate for local calls within their area.

+It followed on from the success of Demon Internet's Point of Presence (PoP) in Hull in June 1992.
+Demon allowed users in Hull to make untimed calls for just 5.5p (+ VAT) to access the Internet via dialup accounts.

+Karoo's dial-up service continued for a few years after Demon removed their local PoP.
+Karoo Xtra allowed Kingston Communications customers untimed access for the price of a 5.5p (+ VAT) call charge (and a subscription fee of £15 per month).

 In the early part of the new millennium, the company started to pioneer services such as ADSL, Video on Demand and Digital TV.
 In February 2006, it announced that it would be ceasing its Video on Demand and Digital TV services (called Kingston Interactive TV – KIT) on 1 April 2006.

 In 2007 Hull City Council sold its remaining 30.6% stake in Kingston Communications at about 68p per share.
 Kingston Communications also changed its name to KCOM Group that year.

 In 2014, new Ofcom rules required all providers to offer broadband and phone bundles together, to offer better value to customers.
 Karoo's cheapest bundle was £29.99 per month.
 On 4 April 2016, KCOM Group PLC moved all of its brand under a single KCOM brand name.

 In November 2018 KCOM issued a profit warning, cut dividends and warned debts were 10% higher than the previous year, causing a 36% drop in share price.
 KCOM was acquired by MEIF 6 Fibre Ltd, a business unit of Macquarie Group, in August 2019 at 120.3p per share.

+In 2021, KCOM completed the sale of its national ICT business to managed services specialist Nasstar.